Skip to main content

 The Hypothalamic-Pituitary-Gonadal (HPG) axis manages reproductive health, and the Hypothalamic-Pituitary-Thyroid (HPT) axis controls our metabolism.
 These are not isolated systems; they are deeply interconnected, constantly influencing one another through intricate feedback loops.
 A disruption in one axis will inevitably ripple through the others.

-A might introduce a competitive weight-loss challenge based on caloric restriction.
+A wellness program might introduce a competitive weight-loss challenge based on caloric restriction.
 Legally, this is permissible.
 Biologically, for certain individuals, this can signal a state of famine to the hypothalamus.
 This perceived threat can lead to a down-regulation of the HPT axis to conserve energy, resulting in a slower metabolism.

 It can simultaneously elevate cortisol production via the HPA axis, promoting fat storage, particularly in the abdominal region.
 For female employees, this sustained stress signal can disrupt the HPG axis, leading to irregularities in menstrual cycles.
 The program, while legally sound, has initiated a cascade of hormonal responses that are directly counterproductive to its stated goals and potentially detrimental to long-term health.